strider-/arcade-tools/README.md

 ```

 ## Front End Configuration
 Create a `.env` file based on the `.env.example` provided, populating the `REACT_APP_ARCADE_API_URL` accordingly.
-Use `yarn start` to run the
+After running `npm install`, use `yarn start` to run the project locally.
-project locally.
 There are no assumptions as to a deployment target, so after performing `yarn build`, you're on your own for hosting it.